 See our specialists at any Welling Clinic in India or order online instantly from the link above.

-Treatment of brain cancer has to be multi-way therapy.
-It’s not either Homeopathy or conventional treatment.
-The best long-term results are achieved by combination therapy depending on age, stage of brain cancer and general health condition of the patient.
-Conventional treatments like chemotherapy or radiation therapy may help in the faster removal of cancer.
+Treatment of brain cancer has been developed at Welling Homeopathy Clinic to control and treat brain tumor.
+The best long-term results are achieved by holistic therapy depending on age, stage of brain cancer and general health condition of the patient.
+Meet our brain cancer specialist, Dr.Sourabh Welling for second opinion or advise on Homeopathy treatment of brain cancer.

 - 1 Welling Homeopathic Treatment for Brain Cancer